 There is nothing like giving back to make you feel better and to show you that there are always those who are so less fortunate than we are.
 Head for a shelter, a soup kitchen, a hospital…whatever.

 A new year is just around the corner.
 Begin doing things differently.
 Try on new activities.
 Engage in new ways.
 Stay in action!
 It is the small, actionable steps that lead to empowerment and positive change.

 This too shall pass.
 You will survive the holidays.
 Watch out for pity parties…been there and done that!
 Remember, it is how you choose to handle the holidays that will have the greatest impact on your experience…just like it is how you choose to handle what life has given you that will make the greatest difference in your life.

-Surviving the holidays is stressful after divorce, because you're dealing with left-over emotions and your children's expectations.
-As time goes on, it does get easier as you adjust to new traditions.
+Yes, surviving the holidays can be stressful after divorce, especially when you're dealing with left-over emotions and your children's expectations.
+But it helps if you can cut yourself some slack and let go of trying to create a perfect Christmas.
 For more tips on handling the challenges of the holiday season, keep reading: